Texas Driver License Rules

 - Must have a valid permit

-- Must have completed 6 hours of classroom (ages 18-24) and have an ADE-1317 (Adult Driver Education Course) completion certificate.
+- Must completed the 6 hours young adult class and receive an ADE-1317 (Adult Driver Education Course) completion certificate.

 - Watch a 1-hour video: Impact Texas Young Drivers (ITYD) within 90 days of the driving test date.
 After watching the ITTD, you need to print a certificate of completion and submit the certificate to our driving school.